rajashekar/restuarant-reviews-2/README.md

 #  Restaurant Reviews Project
 This Project is done as part of Udacity Front end Web developer course.
-The purpose of the project is to understand the concepts of responsive website, accessibility and offline first using service worker.
+The purpose of the project is to understand the concepts of responsive website, accessibility and offline first using service worker and indexedDB API.

 ## Table of Contents